Published Mar 26, 2026

 |---|---|

-| New customer data storage | Users can create new Planner tasks and task comments in Shared and Private channels.
-This data is stored using existing Microsoft 365 Planner storage locations and retention policies. |
+| New customer data storage | Users can create new Planner tasks and tasks in Shared and Private channels.
+This data is stored using the Private or Shared channel SharePoint and follows the compliance policies of the Shared or Private channel. |

-| New communication pathways | Users can communicate through Planner tasks and task comments within Shared and Private channels, including Shared channel scenarios. |
+| New communication pathways | Users can communicate through Planner tasks and task chats within Shared and Private channels, including Shared channel scenarios. |

 | User self-service enablement | Users can add Planner tabs to Shared and Private channels themselves, subject to existing Teams and app policies. |